alecgavrilovich/gulp-awesome/README.md

 # "GulpAwesome" boilerplate

-GulpAwesome is starter boilerplate for web projects made on top of gulp starter boilerplate from CSS Tricks tutorial.
+GulpAwesome is starter boilerplate for web projects.

 Plugins: "gulp, pug, scss, useref..."

-Remember to do run the `npm install` command after cloning this repo!
+Remember to do run the `yarn install` command after cloning this repo!